 Storing files in Canada means that only the provincial and federal laws of Canada apply to your files.
 It also means that the College can provide the expected protections described in the IT2 and G3 policies above.

-By contrast, storing files in the US means that the applicable US state and federal laws apply to your files.
-The protections the College normally offers to staff and students (described in the IT2 and G3 policies above) will NOT apply in the US.
+By contrast, storing files in the U.S. means that the applicable U.S. state and federal laws apply to your files.
+The protections the College normally offers to staff and students (described in the IT2 and G3 policies above) will NOT apply in the United States.

 The College currently uses the following cloud‑based services (click the links or see the headings below for more privacy information about each service):

 Your files will be stored in the cloud, which means that they may pass through, or be stored in, any location in the world.
-Since Adobe, LinkedIn, and Microsoft are US companies, however, the expectation is that your files will be stored in the US.
-This means that your files will be subject to the search and monitoring provisions of the US Patriot Act (should authorities decide to use them).
-Other US state and federal laws also may apply.
+Since Adobe, LinkedIn, and Microsoft are U.S. companies, however, the expectation is that your files will be stored in the United States.
+This means that your files will be subject to the search and monitoring provisions of the U.S. Patriot Act (should authorities decide to use them).
+Other U.S. state and federal laws also may apply.

 You are under no obligation to store your files in OneDrive or the Adobe Document Cloud and can choose an alternative storage location.

-If you do not want to use Office 365 for your student email account, you must submit a Case Log requesting an on‑premise (on‑prem) mailbox for use while you are a student at Red River College.
-This mailbox will be fully functional to allow you to communicate properly with the College and your Instructors, but it will not have all the same features or mailbox size limits being offered as part of the Office 365 Student Email service.
+If you do not want to use Office 365 for your student email account, you must submit an IT support request using the ITS Service Desk webpage and request an on‑premise (on‑prem) mailbox for use while you are a student at Red River College Polytechnic.
+An on‑prem mailbox is fully functional and allows you to communicate with the College and your Instructors, but it will not have the same features or mailbox size limits as the Office 365 student email service.